B2B

 Before designing the split, a sales leader needs to know which motion the company runs today.
 The signals are visible on the website itself.
 The check takes under 60 seconds.

 Three website signals tell you the motion in under a minute.
 A free trial or freemium signup in the main nav means PLG.
-A “Request a demo” or “Talk to sales” CTA as the only conversion path means sales-led.
+A “Request a demo” or “Talk to sales” CTA as the only conversion path indicates a sales-led approach.
 Open pricing with self-serve checkout confirms PLG.
 “Contact us for pricing” is confirmed as sales-led.
 Hybrid companies show both.
 A free tier sits next to a contact-sales path for the enterprise plan.

 Datadog is the textbook hybrid.
 It is cited across 2026 SaaS industry analyses.
 The company hit $3.4 billion in revenue in fiscal year 2025.
 That is up 28% year over year.
 603 customers generated $1M+ ARR by Q3 2025 per Datadog’s publicly reported earnings.
 Developers adopt one monitoring product on a free or low-cost tier.
 Sales then widens the deal into the full observability platform.
 The product opens the door.
 Sales widen it.

 The clean split and the diagnostic above are the right setup.
 The next sub-section is the wrong setup.
-It is the failure mode that breaks the economics most often.
+It is the failure mode that most often breaks the economics.

-SDRs reaching out to free trial users with cold outbound sequences.
+SDRs reaching out to free-trial users via cold outbound sequences.
 The prospect chose to evaluate without a sales call.
 The outreach signals the company does not respect that choice.
 Trial-to-paid rates drop for prospects contacted by an outbound SDR before hitting an activation milestone.
 They convert at lower rates than prospects who convert solely through the product.

 The fix is not to stop outreach to product users.
 It is to switch motion type once the user hits an activation milestone that signals real intent.